tari/taricorp.net/content/posts/2023/video-squisher/index.md

     httpd.serve_forever()
 ```

 This server will respond to `GET` requests by returning the contents of a file that exists (behavior provided by `SimpleHTTPRequestHandler`), allowing it to serve my HTML and javascript files.
-Any `POST` request expects to receive some uploaded file data and returns an event stream.
+Any `POST` request expects to receive some uploaded file data and returns an event stream by calling `send_event` from inside `do_POST` for each request.

+Notably, no per-request information is saved anywhere: if the connection is interrupted there is no mechanism to resume, because managing the state of each active stream and reaping the ones that have completed would be more complex.
+Associating a stream directly with a connection by keeping only local state ensures resources will always be cleaned up when a connection closes.

 ### Testing the principle